An Improved Bound for Weak Epsilon-Nets in the Plane: Introduction

 \paragraph{Bounds on weak $\eps$-nets.} For any $\eps>0$ and $d\geq 0$, let $f_d(\eps)$ be the smallest number $f>0$ so that, for any underlying finite point set $P$, one can pierce all the $\eps$-heavy convex sets using only $f$ points in $\reals^d$.
-It is an outstanding open problem in Discrete and Computational geometry to determine the true asymptotic behaviour of $f_d(\eps)$ in dimensions $d\geq 2$.\footnote{As Alon, Kalai, Matou\v{s}ek, and Meshulam noted in 2001: ``{\it Finding the correct estimates for weak $\eps$-nets is, in our opinion, one of the truly important open problems in combinatorial geometry"} \cite{AKMM}.} Alon {\it et al.} \cite{AlonSelections} (see also \cite{AlonKleitman}) used Tverberg-type results to show that $f_d(\eps)=O(1/\eps^{d+1-1/s_d})$ (where $0<s_d<1$ is a selection ratio which is fixed for every $d$), and $f_2(\eps)=O\left(1/\eps^2\right)$.
-The bound in higher dimensions $d\geq 3$ has been subsequently improved in 1993 by Chazelle {\it et al.} \cite{Chazelle} to roughly $O^*\left(\frac{1}{\eps^d}\right)$ (where $O^*(\cdot)$-notation hides multiplicative factors that are polylogarithmic in $\log 1/\eps$).
+It is an outstanding open problem in Discrete and Computational geometry to determine the true asymptotic behaviour of $f_d(\eps)$ in dimensions $d\geq 2$.
+As Alon, Kalai, Matou\v{s}ek, and Meshulam noted in 2001: ``{\it Finding the correct estimates for weak $\eps$-nets is, in our opinion, one of the truly important open problems in combinatorial geometry"} \cite{AKMM}.

+Alon {\it et al.} \cite{AlonSelections} (see also \cite{AlonKleitman}) used Tverberg-type results to show that $f_d(\eps)=O(1/\eps^{d+1-1/\beta_d})$ (where $0<\beta_d<1$ is a selection ratio which is fixed for every $d$), and $f_2(\eps)=O\left(1/\eps^2\right)$.\footnote{An outline of the planar $f_2(\eps)=O\left(1/\eps^2\right)$ bound can be found in a popular textbook by Chazelle \cite{ChazelleBook}.} The bound in higher dimensions $d\geq 3$ has been subsequently improved in 1993 by Chazelle {\it et al.} \cite{Chazelle} to roughly $\tilde{O}\left(\frac{1}{\eps^d}\right)$ (where $\tilde{O}(\cdot)$-notation hides multiplicative factors that are polylogarithmic in $\log 1/\eps$).
 Though the latter construction was somewhat simplified in 2004 by Matou\v{s}ek and Wagner \cite{MatWag04} using simplicial partitions with low hyperplane-crossing number \cite{PartitionTrees}, no improvements in the upper bound for general families of convex sets and arbitrary finite point sets occurred for the last 25 years, in any dimension $d\geq 2$.